resbaz/Intro-To-Python-Master/README.md

-# Introduction to Python, April 2019 edition
+# Introduction to Python, July 2019 edition

 This Python Beginner's workshop will be running from 4:00 pm to 8:00 pm on Tuesday the 14th of May and from 4:00 pm to 8:00 pm on Thursday the 16th of April, at Stop 1 on Swanston street in room 109: Enter from the Swanston street doors and heed up the stairs and  too the left.
 There will be signage to guide you! [google maps](https://goo.gl/maps/o6srEx51NDARB4Xz8)